juise/metronome/README.md

 ]}
 ```

-Here parameter “period” defines a time interval (in milliseconds) through which metronome will transfer the accumulated metrics to target system.
+Here, parameter “period” defines a time interval (in milliseconds) through which metronome will transfer the accumulated metrics to the target system.
+In cases when target system is down and don't accept incoming dataset, the memory will grow, and here "generation" parameter comes into play.
+He soft limits the maximum of used memory based on generation idea, the 1 generation is euqal 1 time interval ("period") during metronome accumulate metrics, zero will disable generation mechanism.
 The “graphite_host” and “graphite_port” parameters define a host and port of target system respectively.
 Parameter “inline” allows to do any user substitutions in names of metrics.
 For substitution of a name of a host just use library substitution %node%.
 The predefined parameter allows to define metrics which values will automatically gathered by any user functions with the interval defined in the period parameter.
 The format describing a metrics in record “predefined” is the following:

 ```
 {Name, {F}, Type}